-Our personal, social and health education (PSHE) co-ordinator is Mr Malies.
+Our personal, social and health education (PSHE) co-ordinators are Mr Malies and Mr Tatlow.
 Please click here to view our PSHE policy.

 At Acacias, we believe that children and young people’s personal, social, moral, cultural, spiritual and emotional development can be encouraged by a supportive school ethos.
 We want to ensure that:

 - All children and young people are valued and encouraged.

 - There is a safe and secure school environment that is conducive to learning.

 - The personal development of all of our children and young people is promoted.

 - We develop children and young people’s understanding of health and safety issues.